binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 </div>
 ```

-You will have this css:
+You will have this CSS:

 ```scss
 // Parent container